Sirhiggelbottom/deviceAddressesLib/README.md

   Takes 1 parameter (project name) and clears all addresses within that project.<br>
 ___
 <a name="clear_all_dynamic_hdr"></a><h4>- [devices.clear_all_dynamic_data() => void](/README.md#clear_all_dynamic)</h4>
-  Removes every project that isn't included in that static project list from the dynamic project list.
+  Removes every project and associated addresses that isn't included in that static project list from the dynamic project list.
-  Clears every address in those projects that are included in the static project list.<br>
 ___

 ## Initial Startup Guide